 Free Agent Players

 Intramurals is pleased to offer its general programming free to current students of Georgia State University.
-Faculty and staff of Georgia State University receive intramurals free that are run on campus, but events that take place at rented facilities (e.g. golf, bowling, etc) will require a fee.
+Faculty and staff of Georgia State University can participate in Intramurals that are run on campus for free, but events that take place at rented facilities (e.g. golf, bowling, etc) will require a fee.
 Golf tournaments may require a fee for use of carts and practice balls for all participants.

 Sign Up Procedures